juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

 ---
 # Use JuiceFS on Docker

-There are  three ways to use JuiceFS on Docker:
+There are three ways to use JuiceFS with Docker:

-## 1. Volume Mapping
+## 1. Volume Mapping {#volume-mapping}

-This method is to map the directories in the JuiceFS mount point to the Docker container.
-For example, the JuiceFS storage is mounted in the `/mnt/jfs` directory.
-When creating a container, you can map JuiceFS storage to the Docker container as follows:
+Volume mapping maps the directories in the JuiceFS mount point to the Docker container.
+For example, assuming a JuiceFS file system is mounted to the `/mnt/jfs` directory, you can map this file system when creating a docker container as follows:

 ```shell
 $ sudo docker run -d --name nginx \